Pura Fé

 Pura Fé (Tuscarora/Taino), born Pura Fé Antonia "Toni" Crescioni, is a singer-songwriter, musician, story teller, instructor, seamstress, artist and a founding member of the Native Women's a cappella trio Ulali.
+In 2006 she received a Grand Prix du Disque for World Music from the Académie Charles Cros.

 Personal life

 Pura Fé was born in New York City raised by her mother and maternal side of her family.
 They can count 9 generations of women singers that are sisters and cousins.
 Their long line tradition stems out of Sampson County, NC from the Blackwell family of women.
 The surname Blackwell stayed the same for 7 generations through the women, that kept their maternal line as North Carolina Tuscarora Deer Clan people that mixed with African and Scotch-Irish.

 Her mother, Nanice Monk Lund, was a classically trained opera singer who toured with Duke Ellington and his Sacred Concert Series.
 Her father, Juan Antonio Crescioni-Collazo, was born in Maunabo, Puerto Rico and his mother Modesto Correa was Jibaro- Taíno and Spanish/Berber.
 His paternal Corsican immigrant grandparents migrated to Puerto Rico in the mid 1800s.

 In New York City, Pura Fé was on the board of the American Indian Community House (AICH).
 She and other family members are involved in the NYC Urban Indian community network.
 This includes the Indigenous Permanent Forums at the United Nations and many functions and groups.

 In 1997 after Pura Fé's Grandmothers passing she moved to North Carolina and worked with several related Native communities teaching youth and building song and dance groups, and worked with a Native woman's society that networked all their Tribal communities in Eastern Carolina and VA.

 She brought her students from the "Seventh Generation Youth Group" under the "North Carolina Indian Cultural Center" to open for Ulali and later brought the Prospect Tuscarora Long House to perform annually at New Orleans Jazz and Heritage Festival, Merle Fest and travel up North to visit their Northern Haudenosaunee kin and communities with Ulali.
 Pura Fe won several awards for her cultural contributions.

 In 2015 Pura Fé moved, married and lives in Northern Saskatchewan, Canada.
-She and her husband are raising 5 grand nieces and nephew in Cree- Dene territory.
+She and her husband are raising 5 grand nieces and nephew in Cree-Dene territory.
 She has been working with several Native theater, dance theater groups and Native filmmakers, composing/recording music on several movie soundtracks and music videos for National Canadian TV and APTN.
 2020 began a lot of online concerts, workshopping and interviews.

 In August 2021, the original Ulali came together after 15 years and sang at "Indian Market" in New Mexico on behalf of the Artist, Patrick Collins painting fund raiser and awareness of MMIW.